justusip/iot-smart-clock-workshop/step_8/readme.md

 ### 8.1.
 Installing Arduino IDE

+---

+If you are using a computer in HKU InnoWing, it should already have the Arduino IDE installed.
+You may skip this step.

+---

 1. Go to the Arduino website at https://www.arduino.cc/en/software
 2. Download the Arduino IDE for your operating system (Windows, Mac, or Linux).
 3. Install the Arduino IDE by following the on-screen instructions.